lgugelmann/HD6301_thing/emulator/README.md

 ## How to compile

-The emulator has a hard dependency on libSDL and the Abseil C++ libraries, and an optional one on RtMidi.
+The emulator has a hard dependency on SDL2, and an optional one on RtMidi.
 It can be built using CMake.
-Create a build somewhere, e.g. `emulator/build`.
+Create a build directory somewhere, e.g.
+`emulator/build`.
 Then in that directory run `cmake [path to CMakeList.txt]`.
 In the example before that's `cmake ..`.
 After successfully configuring, run `make` to create the `emulator` binary.

 Alternatively, open the project in VSCode and hit F7 (assuming you have the CMake extensions installed - which is very likely).

 NOTE: The CMake setup is not particularly great.
 For example it doesn't set up minimum versions for any libraries used.
-Chances are good that at least Abseil needs to be fairly recent to work.

 ## Creating a ROM file to run